Here are the latest updates on the Coronavirus (COVID-19) outbreak and steps being taken by Christ Church.

 Precautions and Changes in the Life and Ministry of Christ Church

-We are experiencing the challenges and difficulties surrounding the appearance and spread of the coronavirus (COVID-19) throughout the world and now here in the United States, and even in Fort Bend County.
+We are experiencing the challenges and difficulties surrounding the appearance and spread of the coronavirus (COVID-19) throughout the world, including Fort Bend County, Texas.
 Our Session and staff are seeking to apply Biblical principles to the life of the church.
 These principles include: the importance and primacy of gathered worship (Heb.
 13:5), love for our neighbor (Mark 12:31; Gal.
 5:14), obedience to the Law of God (particularly the Sixth Commandment), and submission to the governing authorities the Lord has instituted (Romans 13:1-7).
-Our Session and Deacons met on March 17 and approved a new set of guidelines for church activities.
+Our Session and Deacons continue to update guidelines for worship and church activities.
 We want to strike the right balance between serving the Lord and showing love to the congregation and community through safety measures.
-The following parameters will be in place:
+Governor Abbott has released Executive Order GA-26 (dated June 3, 2020) which makes clear that there is no occupancy limitation for "religious services conducted in churches, congregations, and houses of worship."
+Guidance was with respect to Minimum Standard Health Protocols on May 26, 2020.
+The Attorney General has issued his Third Revised Guidance for Houses of Worship and Minimum Standard Health Protocols for Churches have been published.

 Worship and Sunday Services